Traveling has always been one of my passions. I love the joy of experiencing new cultures and the excitement of exploring our amazing world.

 To be honest, Rome has hundreds of things to see and do.
-But the reality for most of us is that a visit to Rome is most likely part of a vacation, and as such will have a beginning and an all to short end.
-There are numerous amazing sites across Rome that are deserving of a visit, for now we'll look at ten of my favorites geared for the first time visitor.
+But the reality for most of us is that a visit to Rome is most likely part of a vacation, and as such will have a beginning and an all-too-soon end.
+There are numerous amazing sites across Rome that are deserving of a visit, but for now, we'll look at 10 of my favorites geared for the first-time visitor.

 Damaged over the centuries by fire, earthquakes and looters, the structure today remains in a partially ruined state which only adds to its appeal.
 Visitors can tour the Roman Colosseum on their own or take advantage of a tour guide service offered through the Colosseum.
 Another option is to utilize a private tour guide and have them take you through some of Rome’s other sites as well as the Colosseum.
 The area under the Colosseum where the animals were held and where Gladiators prepped for their contests is now open to visitors and is worth a visit.

-Me thinks I will not die quite happy without having seen something of that Rome.— Sir Walter Scott
+Me thinks I will not die quite happy without having seen something of that Rome.

 Located adjacent to the Colosseum is the Roman Forum.
 This site contains some of the most ancient and important structures of ancient Rome.
 For centuries the Forum was a marketplace and the center of public life for ancient Romans.